 Valkyrie International Film Festival (VIFF) spotlights films directed by women of all backgrounds and advances the cause of women in film.
 VIFF was founded by Tamar Lamberson and her daughter, Kaelin Lamberson.
 VIFF seeks impactful films in all genres.
 If a woman directed it, we want to see it!
-VIFF will screen narrative, documentary, and experimental shorts and features.
-The only requirement is that every film selected for screening must have been directed by a woman.
+VIFF screens narrative, documentary, and experimental shorts and features.
+Every film selected for screening must have been directed by a woman.

-VIFF will serve as a platform for female directors to come together, support each other’s work, and discuss the challenges and advances of women in film.
-The programmers will present awards, but view the event as a celebration rather than a competition.
+VIFF serves as a platform for female directors to come together, support each other’s work, and discuss the challenges and advances of women in film.
+The programmers present awards but view the event as a celebration rather than a competition.

 Awards in the following categories: